 What did God do that day of rest?
 How did He enjoy what He had just done?
 Climb Mt.
 Everest?
 Travel the depths of the ocean floor?
 Hang out with the lion and the lamb?

-…because it would be a long time before He would say, “It is finished” and rest again.
-(John 17:4)
+…because it would be a long time before he’d be finished

 … I don’t tell you nearly enough.